The Paleo Paints

 They’re at Etsy!
 Whenever they’re ready to ship, I list them on Etsy.
 The sets available can change quickly, though, so check back often.
 Look for the “Paleo Paints” section.

-You can also see them (and try them out!) in person on Saturdays when I’m at the Fayetteville Farmer’s Market (indoors at the Ozark Natural Foods).
+You can also see them (and try them out!) in person on Saturdays when I’m at the Fayetteville Farmer’s Market (indoors at the Ozark Natural Foods most weekends Dec-March).
 Check my schedule to see when and where I’ll be.

-So far, I’ve sold most of the original paintings I’ve done using them, but I have a lot of derivative products like prints, stickers, note cards!
-Those are all at the Etsy shop, and at the farmers market too.
+I have a lot of derivative products like prints, stickers, note cards!
+Those are all at the Etsy shop, KSA gallery, and farmers market too.

 Here’s my Etsy link: www.etsy.com/shop/wildozark